 Anyone sharing accommodation with a person who has been infected with COVID-19 must stay at home.
-Further rules of conduct may be presented by a doctor in what is called contact tracing.
+Further rules of conduct may be presented by a contact tracer.

 If a fellow student or other person who you share a workroom or work closely with has been confirmed infected with COVID-19, you are recommended to study from home and avoid contact with others for the next 7 days.

 This applies if you met the infected person within 48 hours before the person fell ill or before the test was taken and if you were within a vicinity of 2 metres of each other for more than 15 minutes.
 These measures are particularly important if you and the infected person met in a small room.

 This information has been confirmed with the Department of Communicable Disease Control and Prevention at Region Västerbotten.

 If you belong to an at-risk group for COVID-19 and for that reason cannot participate in an compulsory course component, you must notify your course coordinator.
 Do so as early as possible, preferably at the start of the course, but no later than 10 working days before the examination date.
 The department should try to find another solution, for instance to attend virtually.
 The department should also consider if another format of assessment is possible.
 If no alternative examination format is possible, you must be offered to attend at the next available time.